top of page

 Teaching

 I have worked 1:1 with learners from 7 - 17 years old.
 For each student I set personalised targets and plan lessons based on the individual needs of the learner.
-Using a multi-sensory approach I can cover literacy, numeracy and study skills.
-Having a science background I can also cover up to GCSE science.
+Using a multi-sensory approach I can cover literacy and study skills.

 Other services